-The following graph illustrates the progress of assets and liabilities for the Program since June 30, 2001 as well as the Program's funded ratio on an actuarial value of assets (AVA) basis.
+The following graph illustrates the progress of assets and liabilities for the Program since June 30, 2001, as well as the Program's funded ratio on an actuarial value of assets (AVA) basis.

 Liability measures are shown as bars as of June 30 of the indicated years.
 The actuarial liability (AL), the liability measure used for the Program's funding purposes, is represented by the top of the grey bars.
 The blue bars represent the present value of accrued benefits (PVAB).
+These liability measures are discussed further in Section IV.
 Measures of the assets are shown as lines.
 The AVA is shown with a teal line, while the market value of assets (MVA) is shown as a yellow line.
 The AVA divided by the AL is the AVA funded ratio that is often used in evaluating the Program's financial status.
 The values of this metric as of each valuation date are shown as the percentages in the graph labels.